geozwaan/Erosion/README.md

 ## Postprocessing

-Python files used for postprocessing (statistics and rearrangement of topography data) are found in /Python_model_postprocessing
+Python files used for postprocessing (plotting of statistical data and rearrangement of topography data for visualization in Paraview) are found in /Python_model_postprocessing

 ## Paraview